tpm2-software/tpm2-tools/man/tss2_createnv.1.md

     The new UTF-8 password.
 Optional parameter.
 If it is neglected then the user is queried interactively for a password.
 To set no password, this option should be used with the empty string ("").
+The maximum password size is determined by the digest size of the chosen name hash algorithm in the cryptographic profile (cf., **fapi-profile(5)**).
+For example, choosing SHA256 as hash algorithm, allows passwords of a maximum size of 32 characters.

 [common tss2 options](common/tss2-options.md)